openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. code-block::

     XCoordinate,YCoordinate,class,class_name,editor_name
-    32.77189961605467,-11.616264558754402,80,Srublands,Pierrick rambaud
+    32.77189961605467,-11.616264558754402,80,Shrublands,Pierrick rambaud
     ...

 The columns used to define the X (longitude) and Y (latitude) coordinates are manually set up in the pop-up window.
-Click on :btn:`<fas fa-chevron-left> Next` once every column is filled.
+Select :btn:`<fas fa-chevron-left> Next` once every column is filled.

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-coords.png
     :group: classification-recipe
-    :title: Import a csv file in SEPAL as training data.
+    :title: Import a .csv file in SEPAL as training data.

 .. tip::

-    If your file contains a GeoJSON column instead of coordinates, click on :btn:`geojson column` to switch the interface to one column selection.
+    If your file contains a GeoJSON column instead of coordinates, select :btn:`geojson column` to switch the interface to one column selection.

 Now that you have set up the coordinates of your points, SEPAL will request the columns specifying the class value (not the name) in a second frame.
 Only the single column is supported so far.
 Select the column from your file that embeds the class values.